 Style - The Board intends for a group of managers employing various strategies to invest assets in a well-diversified portfolio of Non-U.S. developed market equity securities.
 This group consists of a broad range of styles and approaches including: core international products, top-down country selectors, bottom-up security selectors, capitalization ranges, growth and value-oriented products and products using various mixtures of these strategies.
-Certain investment managers may have a guideline up to 20% exposure in emerging markets.
+Certain investment managers may have a guideline limiting exposure to emerging markets.